Evaluation and diagnosis of bladder dysfunction in children

 - University of Iowa College of Medicine

 Bladder dysfunction, also referred to as voiding dysfunction, is a general term to describe abnormalities in either the filling and/or emptying of the bladder.
 It is a common problem in children and constitutes up to 40 percent of pediatric urology clinic visits .
-In some children, bladder dysfunction is a component of bowel and bladder dysfunction, previously referred to as dysfunctional elimination, which involves abnormalities in both bladder and bowel emptying.
+In some children, bladder dysfunction is associated with constipation referred to as bowel bladder dysfunction, which had been previously called dysfunctional elimination syndrome (DES).

 Daytime urinary incontinence, a common feature of bladder dysfunction, can cause major stress in school-age children [2,3], and negatively impact a child's self-esteem .
 Thus, it is desirable to identify and treat affected school-age children as early as possible.